matthewcm/matthewcm.github.io/_posts/2020-01-02-TypeScript.md

 layout: post
 date: 2020-01-02
 category: Tech
-description: Learn about the benefits of using typescript.
+description: The typed JavaScript language that brings extra documentation with the code that you write.
+The typed documentation is so good that it is possible to auto-generate a beautiful PDF of documentation of the code with links to each connected component and laid out superbly with very little work.
 ---

 # TypeScript

 The typed JavaScript language that brings extra documentation with the code that you write.

 Typed, so writing code requires extra thought, which in turns creates well thought out, cleaner code.